learn-co-curriculum/dsc-data-science-env-config/README.md

 If you see a message that states “WARNING: A newer version of Conda exists”, run `conda update -n base conda` and then try again to create the environment using `conda env create -f environment.yml`.

 If you see a message that states "file not found", double check that you are running this command from the directory that contains the .yml file.
-If you type `ls` you should see the .yml file.
-If you don't see it, you likely forgot to run `cd dsc-data-science-env-setup-v2-1` to change into the right directory.
+If you type `ls` you should see the environment.yml file.
+If you don't see it, you likely forgot to run `cd dsc-data-science-env-config` to change into the right directory.

 ## Setting your Default Environment

 You have successfully created your virtual environment!
-To be sure that you are using the learn-env, it's helpful to set it as your default environment so that you don't need to remember to manually switch to it every time you open terminal.
-This step is suggested but not required.
+But, to be sure that you are using the learn-env, it's helpful to set it as your default environment so that you don't need to remember to manually switch to it every time you open the terminal.
+This step is highly recommended but not required.

 ### Mac